swharden/JLJP/README.md

 [![CI](https://github.com/swharden/JLJP/actions/workflows/ci.yaml/badge.svg)](https://github.com/swharden/JLJP/actions/workflows/ci.yaml)

-**JLJP is a Java application which calculates liquid junction potential (LJP) for two solutions.** JLJP supports an arbitrary number of ions and also allows the user to define ion activity as a function of concentration.
+**JLJP is a Java application which calculates liquid junction potential (LJP) for two solutions with an arbitrary number of ions.** Unlike other LJP calculators, JLJP allows the user to define ion activity as a function of concentration.
 See [Marino et al., 2014](https://arxiv.org/abs/1403.3640) for a detailed explanation of the calculation methods employed by this software.

 ![](dev/screenshots/3.JPG)